Don’t miss any of the equestrian sport at the Olympics in Paris — there are handy timetables for you to save or bookmark on this page.

 The Paralympics kick off with its opening ceremony on 28 August.
 Para dressage will run from 3-7 September, followed by the closing ceremony on 8 September.

-Four combinations will be selected to represent Great Britain.
+Four combinations will represent Great Britain.
 They will all contest the individual and freestyle medals in their respective grades, and three will also compete for team honours.

 Eurosport holds the TV and multi-platform rights package for the Games in 50 countries across Europe, including the UK.
 This is where you’ll be able to guarantee coverage of the equestrian events.
 A subscription costs £6.99 per month during the Games period, but you can cancel at any time.